learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

     Number missing all three: 1421

 Well, it seems like when one is missing, the other two are also apt to be missing.
 While this has been a bit of an extended investigation, simply go ahead and fill the missing values with that feature's median.

-Fill in the missing `review_difficulty` values with 'unknown'.
+Fill in the missing values of `review_difficulty` feature  with string `'unknown'`.

 ```python